• Stockton Campus: We are located across the footbridge on the north side of campus in the Cowell Wellness Center (1041 Brookside Road).

 If you are a parent, a faculty member, or a staff member who would like to speak to someone about a student of concern and it is during regular business hours please call our regular number (209.946.2315, extension 2) and ask to speak to an available CAPS Staff member about your concern.
 If it is after hours please call the same number (209.946.2315, extension 2) and leave a message.
 We will return your phone call within two business hours.

-All members of our permanent staff (psychologists, marriage and family therapist, and psychiatrist) have finished their degree programs.
-We also have three master's level clincians on staff each year who are doctoral psychology interns.
-These clinicians come to us with considerable counseling experience.
-They have finished all requirements for their doctorates in psychology from programs across the country with the exception of the current internship (and possibly their dissertation).
+All members of our permanent staff (psychologists, licensed clinical social workers, marriage and family therapists, and psychiatrist) have finished their degree programs.
+We also have two master's level clinicians on staff each year who are doctoral psychology interns.
+These clinicians come to us with considerable counseling experience, having finished all academic requirements for their doctoral programs from across the country.
 No undergraduate students work at CAPS.

 Yes.
 Our therapists are trained to work with students from many cultures and backgrounds.
 We respect racial and cultural diversity.